Russian passport: Passport message

-Passports of most countries of the world, which do not include Russia and some CIS countries, contain a special message, usually given in several languages, called a passport message.
+Russian passports do not have a passport message.
+Passports of most countries of the world contain a special message, usually given in several languages, called a passport message.
 The message is addressed to representatives of foreign governments.
 In this message, the issuing state requests that the passport bearer be allowed unhindered passage, travel and necessary assistance.

-Visa-free travel
+Visa requirements map

 Visa requirements for Russian citizens are administrative entry restrictions by the authorities of other countries placed on citizens of Russia.
-As of 11 January 2022, Russian citizens had visa-free or visa on arrival access to 119 countries and territories, ranking the Russian passport 46th in terms of travel freedom (tied with Palau Islands) according to the Henley visa restrictions index.
+As of 2025, Russian citizens had visa-free or visa on arrival access to 114 countries and territories, ranking the Russian passport 43th in terms of travel freedom (tied with Turkey passport) according to the Henley Passport index.

+The Russian passport along with the Turkish passport are the highest ranking passports whose holders are still required visas for their travels to the European Union, the United States, the United Kingdom, and Canada.

 Foreign travel statistics

 According to the national statistics these are the numbers of Russian visitors arriving to various countries per annum: